Jim Gagne MD: Patient & Practice Information

 Change in Billing

-In the new practice there is no simple, affordable way for me to bill insurance directly, and many of you don't use insurance or have found it doesn't pay well anyway.
+In the new practice there is no simple, affordable way to bill insurance directly, and many of you don't use insurance or have found it doesn't pay well anyway.
 So the new arrangement will be cash plus insurance.
 What this means is everyone will pay at the time of service, and we'll provide you with a "superbill" to send to your insurance so you get the maximum insurance reimbursement.
 Fees will be roughly the same as before, some slightly higher and others slightly lower.
 Credit cards will work fine.

 Medicare patients: This will work the same way, with two exceptions.
 First, Medicare determines the fees you will pay, which are significantly lower than my standard charges.
 Second, we will automatically send statements to Medicare about your encounter, so Medicare and your secondary insurance will reimburse you for most of the cost of the visit.
+Although I completed the Medicare provider application in early March, I've learned that it takes Medicare 3 to 5 months just to process the application, which means your reimbursements should arrive this summer.

 Workers compensation patients: For now we'll continue to bill workers compensation for your care, same as always.
 Frankly, it's always required frequent calls to the insurance company to get them to pay the fees they've agreed on, and that will be difficult to do with the new arrangement.
 We'll see how it goes.